 The trouble is there are consequences to waiting such as the rise of interest rates.
 When we consider rates were in the high teens in the1980’s, rates are still very low in the 4’s at the time of writing this.
 However they are not as low as last year when they were in the 3’s, and there has been talk of rates rising again in 2018.
 An increase in your interest rate can price you out of the home you really want to buy.

-A big part of buying a house is knowing the “why?”
+A big part of buying a house in 2018 and beyond is knowing the “why?”
 Why are you doing this?
 How is it going to help your life?
 Often times, you’ll find there are reasons that outweigh waiting for a dip in the market to get the best price.
 One of those reasons might be paying rent while you wait for the price you had in mind.
 If you continue to pay rent, you’re contributing to someone else’s net worth instead of your own.

 The Wrong Loan